salortiz/p6-LMDB/README.md

   * Ubuntu

-    `apt-get install liblmdb-dev`
+    `apt-get install liblmdb0`

 * The lmdb library must be compiled and installed for the NativeCall machinery to found it

 ## INSTALLATION

-You install this module with panda:
+You install this module with zef:

-    panda install LMDB
+    zef install LMDB

 ## USE